 - a.
 Future Development of Existing Airports.
-A detailed review in this area requires looking at current planned airport projects, national airport plan data, and land-use planning studies in the vicinity of the structure.
-The results of the study forwarded to air traffic must include appropriate comments regarding the extent of Federal aid, sponsor airport investments, the airport owner's obligations in existing grant-in-aid agreements, and anticipated aeronautical activity at the airport and in the general area.
+Review in this area requires looking at current planned airport projects, national airport plan data, and land-use planning studies in the vicinity of the structure via the review of the ALP.
 If a structure would adversely impact an airport's efficiency, utility, or capacity, the responsible Airports Office should document this impact in its evaluation.
 Comments should include recommended new location(s) for the structure as appropriate. - b.
 New Airport Development.
-When a structure requiring notice under Part 77 and any new airport development are both in the same vicinity, Airports personnel must study the interrelationship of the structure and the airport.
-Additionally, supplemental information on the proposed airport site must be furnished to the OEG.
+When a structure requiring notice under 14 CFR part 77 and any new airport development are both in the same vicinity, Airports personnel must study the interrelationship of the structure and the airport.
 If a substantial adverse effect is anticipated, Airports personnel must provide detailed comments and specific recommendations for mitigating the adverse effects.